MOST BEAUTIFUL PLACES IN PERU TO VISIT

 You can spot small villages, ancient ruins like Pisac, Moray, and Ollantaytambo, and weaving co-ops where you can visit local Incan communities weaving and selling their goods (which was one of my favorite stops).
 Here we learned the women’s traditional techniques today and watched as white wools were turned bright yellow by their dyes made from seeped flower petals.
 It was lovely.

 Although most of the treasures lay in the mountains, you won’t want to miss the Amazon jungle teeming with wildlife.

 Flying into Iquitos and taking a short cruise down parts of the river is the best and easiest way to see this region.

 You also have the option of staying in jungle lodges in Iquitos and doing daily excursions, but there’s nothing more magical than floating down the river itself.

-You can find some great options for both Iquitos lodges and Amazon river cruises on Viator.
+You can find some great options for both Iquitos lodges and Amazon river cruises.